irenekarijadi/RF-LSTM-CEEMDAN/README.md

-Dataset                           |  Data used in this study can be found in Dataset directory Figures                           |  Generated graphics and figures to be used in reporting README.md                         |  The README file for using this code License                           |  Data used in this study can be found in Dataset directory
+Dataset                           |  Data used in this study can be found in Dataset directory Figures                           |  Generated graphics and figures to be used in reporting README.md                         |  The README file for using this code License                           | License file Python files:

-Python files:

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
 ! main.ipynb                      | This is the main file used to conduct all the experiments using parameter settings specified in Setting.ipynb.
-This file uses the functions defined in the spam_detector.py file and generates the model.txt file after execution.
 Setting.ipynb                     | This is a file used to set a number of parameters that are used throughout the functions in the directory
 Plot Dataset.ipynb                | This file contains the script to visualize the data Linear_regression.ipynb           | This file includes all functions required for Linear Regression that are used in the experiments